Eric Bolling: Lady Professor Speaks Up & Reveals Explosive Harassment Details After Fox News Suspended Host

 She said that these contract workers are afraid to speak up because there is high chance that they will not be hired again.

-Meanwhile, American political journalist, Michelle Field, denied that she was one of the harassed women in the Bolling sexting scandal.
+Meanwhile, American political journalist Michelle Field denied that she was one of the harassed women in the Bolling sexting scandal.
 She said that the report which associated her name to the issue was a lie.

 False.
 Im not one of the women in @yashar's story & Eric Bolling was nothing but professional when I worked w/ him.
 Pls stop spreading lies https://t.co/Jmi3e3vgiV